hfotechnology/mhus-conductor/versioning-maven-plugin/readme.md

 # Modify Versions Mojo

 Execute the mojo before you change all the versions in the version defining project (e.g. parent project).
-It Takes the current versions and the version.xml file to generate a new set of dependency versions and properties values.
+It Takes the conrent versions and the version.xml file to generate a new set of dependency versions and properties values.

 ## Versions File Format